 The Finance Council is concerned with parish resources, the budget, church support, and the effective utilization and maintenance of the parish plant.
 In addition to its consultative role, the Bishop requires the approval of a Parish Finance Council for construction, major expenditures, etc.

-Please contact Sharon Burk in the Parish Office if you have any questions or suggestions.
+Please contact the Business Manager in the Parish Office if you have any questions or suggestions.

 School Advisory Council